The Role of Thermostat in Regulating Engine Temperature and Radiator Function

 “The thermostat is an essential component in the cooling system of internal combustion engines.
 Its primary function is to regulate the flow of coolant, allowing the engine to reach and maintain its optimal operating temperature, generally between 85°C and 105°C. This ensures efficient and safe operation, preventing issues such as overheating or excessive cooling,” says Jurgen Sergooris – CSO – Sales and Marketing Director at FAE – Francisco Albero S.A.U.

-“In an internal combustion engine, less than 25% of the energy generated is converted into useful work, while the rest is dissipated as heat.
-This is where the thermostat plays a crucial role,” adds Sergooris.
+Sergooris adds, “In an internal combustion engine, the system converts less than 25% of the generated energy into useful work and dissipates the rest as heat.
+The thermostat plays a crucial role in managing that heat.”

 Similarly, as described by Davide Orlandi – Sales and Marketing Director at I.A.P International Automotive Parts s.r.l, “The thermostat is a device that regulates and controls the temperature and flow of coolant between the engine and the radiator.
 This specific component opens to allow coolant to circulate inside the engine, enabling the engine to cool down.
 This is why the thermostat acts as a “guardian” that controls the engine’s temperature by regulating the flow of coolant between the engine and the radiator.”